ResistanceHub/coin-flip/README.md

 Use `-u` to setup a `upstream branch`.
 From this point on you only need `git push` and `git pull` - you don't need to specify the branch anymore.

+Interestingly, this branch does not show up in bitbucket under branches at this location: https://bitbucket.org/hubbledevelopment/coin-flip/branches/

+It is possible that that is a bug in bitbucket.
+However if you go to source - https://bitbucket.org/hubbledevelopment/coin-flip/src/master/
-You should be able to see your branch here: https://bitbucket.org/hubbledevelopment/coin-flip/branches/

-Then you are all good 👍
+Then you should be able to select your branch from the dropdown.
+If you can see this, then you are all good 👍

 ### Running the solution